Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning: Introduction

-For robots to navigate in densely populated spaces in a socially compliant manner, it is crucial to understand the behavior of surrounding agents and obstacles and adhere to cooperative rules.
-To achieve that, we implement a new method, based on deep reinforcement learning, which allows the robot to navigate in dynamic environments and to interact differently with different types of agents and obstacles based on various safety requirements.
+For robots to navigate in densely populated spaces in a socially compliant manner, it is crucial to understand the behavior of agents and obstacles and adhere to cooperative rules.
+To achieve that, we implement a new method, based on deep reinforcement learning (RL), which allows the robot to navigate in dynamic environments and interact differently with different types of agents and obstacles based on various safety requirements.
 We call this approach \emph{Entity-Based Collision Avoidance using Deep Reinforcement Learning} (EB-CADRL).

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a new method of collision avoidance based on deep RL which can effectively utilize information about the types of entities, which helps the robot to avoid collisions and leads to safer interaction and navigation. \item We propose a reward function that penalizes the robot differently depending on the type of agent or obstacle that the robot collides with.
-In our research, we consider such types of agents and obstacles: adults, bicyclists, children, and static obstacles.
-Apart from that, our new reward function penalizes the robot for being close to entities and the safe distance also depends on the entity.
-Moreover, our reward function encourages the robot not only to achieve the goal but also to be close to the goal. \item We provide an improved algorithm for training and testing the model which significantly improved the speed of training and testing and allowed us to train the robot in complex environments. \item We test the applicability and the effectiveness of the proposed approach in our simulator.
-Our experiments demonstrate that the new approach consistently outperforms standard methods of robot navigation with collision avoidance including the state-of-the-art methods. \end{itemize}
+Our main contributions are as follows.
+We propose a new method of collision avoidance based on deep RL which can effectively utilize information about the types of entities, which helps the robot to avoid collisions and leads to safer interaction and navigation.
+We propose a reward function that penalizes the robot differently depending on the type of agent or obstacle it collides with and encourages the robot to get close to the goal.
+Moreover, our new reward function penalizes the robot for being close to entities and the safe distance also depends on the entity.
+We introduce an optimized algorithm for training and testing the model which significantly accelerates the speed of training and testing and allows the robot to be trained effectively in complex environments.
+We test the applicability and effectiveness of the proposed approach in our simulator.
+Our experiments demonstrate that the new approach consistently outperforms standard methods of robot navigation with collision avoidance, including state-of-the-art methods.

-The rest of the paper is organized as follows: in Section \ref{subsec:relwork} we give an overview of the related work; in Section \ref{subsec:problem_formulation} we formulate the problem; in Section \ref{sec:new_approach} the proposed EB-CADRL approach is presented, including the description of the reward function, model and training algorithm; Section \ref{sec:experiments} is dedicated to the experimental part, evaluation methodology, in this section we provide the results and ablation experiments; in Section \ref{sec:discussion} we discuss the limitations of our work and provide ideas for future work; the conclusions are made in Section \ref{sec:conclusions}.